feldroop/TimeFinder/README.md

 Run `main.py` with your Python 3 distribution.
 It should connect to your server, where you can find out more about the command interface by typing `!help`.

 If you give yourself the role "Bot Admin" on your server, you will get direct messages about the internal state of the program every time someone enters a command.
 This feature exists mainly for debugging purposes.

+### Usage

+All members of a discord server register time intervals to indicate when they are available.
+You can modify these intervals with `!add` and `!remove`.
+Afterwards these intervals can be displayed with `!show_me` or `!show_all`.
+Common available time intervals are computed with `!when`.

+For more information about all commands and workflows call `!help` and `!tutorial`

 ## Contributing